Dialogue with Stakeholders

 Toyobo is enhancing and expediting information disclosure in Japanese and English on the company's investor relations website.

-Toyobo also provides its "Business Result Presentation", "Annual Securities Report", "Flash Report", "Integrated Report", "Fact Book" on its investor relations website together with archives.
+Toyobo also provides financial results, business results presentations, its Medium-Term Management Plan, annual securities reports, fact books, integrated reports, and so forth, on its investor relations website together with archives.
 Timely disclosure materials (financial results, etc.) are posted on the investor relations website at the same time as public announcements are made.

 Going forward, Toyobo will endeavor to enhance the materials and functions it provides to facilitate ease-of-use for all shareholders and investors.